scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/a-cdk-companion-for-the-rahul-nath-lambda-course/index.md

 ```

 ## Using Cloud9
-AWS offers a browser-based IDE called Cloud9 that has nearly required dependencies installed.
+AWS offers a browser-based IDE called Cloud9 that has nearly all required dependencies installed.
 The IDE can be provisioned from the AWS Console or via infrastructure as code.
 Unfortunately, Cloud9 does not support Graviton-based instances yet.
-Below is a CloudFormation template for provisioning an environment:
+Below is a CloudFormation template for provisioning an environment with the source code pre-loaded:
 ```yaml
 Resources:
   rCloud9Environment: